felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_token.md

 #### Client authentication using client secret basic

-A previously exchanged out-of-band static secret is used for standard HTTP bacic authentication header comprised of base64 encoded concatenation of client_id + colon + secret.
+A previously exchanged out-of-band static secret is used for the standard HTTP Basic authentication header comprised of the base64-encoded concatenation of client_id + colon + secret.

 ```
 POST /token